What you need to know about a mutual will

 The parties may choose whether to draft mutual testament in one or two originals.

 The number of originals is relevant, inter alia, for the revoking of the will.
-The testament can be revoked either wholly or in part, the other spouse still living or after his death.
+The will can be revoked either wholly or in part, the other spouse still living or after their death.

 On the other hand, there is no need for a mutual will to be drafted on two different papers, even though there are two different versions, but both the wills are written on the same document.

-The Mutual Testament must meet the normal form requirements.
-In other words, the will must be in writing and it must include the signatures of both testators and the signatures of two disinterested witnesses.
+A mutual will must meet the normal form requirements of a will.
+In other words, the will must be in writing and it must include the signatures of both testators and the signatures of two impartial witnesses.

-Two disinterested witnesses must be simultaneously present and authenticate the will with their signatures.
-Witnesses must know that the document they are authenticating is a last will although they need not know the detailed content of the testament.
+Two impartial witnesses must be simultaneously present and authenticate the will with their signatures.
+Witnesses must know that the document they are authenticating is a last will although they need not know the detailed contents of the testament.

 The benefits of a mutual testament

-Mutual testament is a tool for heritage planning that can, inter alia
+Mutual testament is a tool for heritage planning that can, for example,

 - ensure the surviving spouse’s livelihood